 - Establish custody or visitation rights for the child's other parent.

-Whether you're a mother or a father, establishing paternity can enable your child to receive additional support and live a happier, healthier life.
+Whether you're a mother or a father, establishing paternity in California can enable your child to receive additional support and live a happier, healthier life.

 At Feinberg & Waller, APC, our Calabasas paternity lawyers more than a decade of experience representing parties on both sides of paternity cases.
 We can help you establish paternity for your child or defend you against an unjustified paternity order.